sinnie/learn_web_dev/node/cors.md

 JSON-P is an early and limited solution to cross-origin sharing.
 Fortunately, we have better options now.
 There are still APIs that use JSON-P, but it's being phased out by the industry in favor of __CORS__.

 ## CORS Security Model
 CORS is a technique for relaxing the same-origin policy, which allows Javascript on the remote web application to consume a REST API served from a different origin.
+And assuming, of course that each side has allowed for the CORS specification.

 * The CORS specification defines two distinct use cases:
   * __Simple requests__ = This use case applies if we use `HTTP` `GET`, `HEAD` and `POST` methods.
 In the case of `POST` methods, only content types with the following values are supported: `text/plain`, `application/x-www-form-urlencoded`, and `multipart/form-data`.
-  * __Preflighted requests__ - When the ‘simple requests’ use case doesn’t apply, a first request (with the HTTP `OPTIONS` method) is made to check what can be done in the context of cross-domain requests.
+  * __Preflighted requests__ - When the ‘simple requests’ use case does not apply, a first request (with the HTTP `OPTIONS` method) is made to determine what can be done in the context of cross-domain requests.

 If you add authentication to that request using the `Authentication` header, simple requests automatically become preflighted ones.